Last Updated: February 2021

 Art is a long-standing form of activism.
-From graffiti to theatre, social movements throughout history have been fueled by art—and the uprisings of the summer of 2020 are no different!
+From graffiti to theatre, social movements throughout history have been fueled by art.

-Create a poster that can be hung in your window at home or a small masterpiece for your family’s car that tells the world that you and your family will not stand for injustice and unequivocally believe that Black Lives Matter.
+Then, create a poster that can be hung in your window at home or a small masterpiece for your family’s car that tells the world that you and your family unequivocally believe that Black Lives Matter.

 You could also grab some chalk and head outside!
 Draw on the sidewalk or the driveway—anywhere that others can see your family’s commitment to anti-racism!
 Remember that racism happens in public.
 By taking a clear stance, your family can show everyone around you that you believe in a world where Black people can live free of violence and fear; where everyone is treated with fairness and respect.
 Public art can truly change culture, and your children can be part of that change!